 The Path Coefficient's results are shown in Table 6.
 The dependent variable is most significantly influenced by price fairness, which also benefits consumers' decisions to buy halal cosmetics.
 All models exhibit the same effect.
 This result implies that price fairness is a deciding factor for the purchase of halal cosmetics across all generations, including millennials, Generation X, and baby boomers.
-Price fairness is more prevalent among
+Price fairness is more prevalent among millennials than among boomers and Generation X, which is an intriguing fact to consider.
+The budgetary differences between Millennials and Generation X may help to explain this.

-Table 4: Cronbach Alpha and AVE Values
+Table 4: Cronbach Alpha and AVE values